 Pile into the convertible and cruise northeast on Santa Monica Boulevard all the way across town (or take I-10 east to Hwy.
 110 north to Hwy.
 101 north) to the:

 8. Hollywood Bowl

 I've saved the best for last: the Hollywood Bowl.
-I've yet to meet anyone who wasn't impressed by the Bowl, an elegant, Greek-style natural outdoor amphitheater cradled in a small canyon northeast of Hollywood.
+I've yet to meet anyone who wasn't impressed by the Bowl, an elegant, Greek-style natural outdoor amphitheatre cradled in a small canyon north of Hollywood.
 Truly, it's one of L.A.'s grandest traditions, watching a live performance under the stars on a warm summer night while noshing on crackers, cheese and wine.
 It's the summer home of the Los Angeles Philharmonic and Hollywood Bowl orchestras, and often hosts internationally known conductors, soloists, and popular acts ranging from Radiohead to Garrison Keillor.
 Here's how you do the Bowl the fanciest and easiest way: Reserve a box seat section as far in advance as possible, then preorder a gourmet picnic basket filled with hot and cold dishes, desserts, and fine wines from the excellent on-site catering department, which will deliver the goodies to your box once you arrive.
-Tip: For those on more of a budget, go for more moderately priced seats (there are two huge monitors, after all), and pick up a simple dinner from a local deli or grocery store, where you can also purchase wine (the Bowl is BYO-friendly for non-lease events).
+Tip: For those on more of a budget, go for more moderately priced rear seats (there are two huge monitors, after all), and pick up a simple dinner from a local deli or grocery store, where you can also purchase wine (the Bowl is BYO-friendly for events it puts together; concerts that rent the Bowl have stricter rules).
 You'll save money and still have a great time.